 Section 8 of the Clayton Act prohibits "interlocking directorates," meaning it prohibits any person from simultaneously serving as an officer or on the board of directors of competing corporations.

-This issue does not arise all that often, but companies must proactively take steps to avoid creating an interlock.
+This issue does not arise all that often, but Section 8 violations are per se illegal, so companies must proactively take steps to avoid creating an interlock.
 Interlocks occasionally are inadvertently created when companies make minority investments in competing firms or enter new product markets, which introduces new competitors against whom they previously did not compete.